johnsaviy/DevOps-Project-/Project 1 - LAMP STACK.md

  -  The browser displays the ‘echo’ command I wrote to index.html file, meaning the Apache virtual host is working as expected.

    ![img 7g](https://user-images.githubusercontent.com/93729559/161835275-5e8520e1-6039-47fc-be8b-d1a43dc8c21d.png)

+<b>STEP 5 — ENABLE PHP ON THE WEBSITE<b>

+With the default DirectoryIndex settings on Apache, a file named index.html will always take precedence over an index.php file.
+This is useful for setting up maintenance pages in PHP applications, by creating a temporary index.html file containing an informative message to visitors.
+Because this page will take precedence over the index.php page, it will then become the landing page for the application.
+Once maintenance is over, the index.html is renamed or removed from the document root, bringing back the regular application page.

+To change this behavior, we’ll need to edit the /etc/apache2/mods-enabled/dir.conf file and change the order in which the index.php file is listed within the DirectoryIndex directive: